Translation is an after-thought for most businesses.

 In reality, he meant something more like, “we will live to see you buried”.
 Which pretty much means, you will die, but by your own incompetence.

 See, isn’t that much better now?

 HSBC Spends 10 Million Dollars on a Translation Error

-They then had to spend another 10 million dollars to rebrand, which they probably found between their couch cushions.
+They then had to spend another 10 million dollars to rebrand, which was probably found between their couch cushions.

 Minor Error Causes Global Turmoil

 Warren Buffet once said he goes to Wall Street to watch people make mistakes.